Report problems or contribute information

 - Church of England

-- The church of All Saints is an ancient structure of mixed styles, consisting of chancel, nave of five bays, aisles, porch, and a now ruined western tower of Perpendicular date, containing 3 bells: the chancel is of the Decorated period, with Perpendicular insertions: the north arcade is Early English, the south, Decorated, the aisles are Early Decorated, with some Perpendicular insertions: there are two ancient tombs, one an each side of the nave, with life-sized effigies of knights in armour, in a good state of preservation.
+- The church of All Saints is an ancient structure of mixed styles, consisting of chancel, nave of five bays, aisles, porch, and a now ruined western tower of Perpendicular date, containing 3 bells: the chancel is of the Decorated period, with Perpendicular insertions: the north arcade is Early English, the south, Decorated, the aisles are Early Decorated, with some Perpendicular insertions: there are two ancient tombs, one on each side of the nave, with life-sized effigies of knights in armour, in a good state of preservation.
 In 1889 the tower fell during a thunderstorm, and in falling destroyed part of the nave: the church has not yet been repaired, and services are held in a structure of brick at Tebworth.
 The register dates from the year 1539.
 The living is a vicarage, net yearly value £130, with residence, in the gift of and held since 18,98 by the Rev. Edward Tritton Gurney R.A. of Corpus Christi College, Cambridge.
-About 1770, the notorious Dr. William Dodd, executed for forgery 27th June, 1777, w as incumbent of tile parish.
+About 1770, the notorious Dr. William Dodd, executed for forgery 27th June, 1777, was incumbent of tile parish.
 [Kelly's Directory - Bedfordshire - 1898]

 - Here is a Wesleyan chapel.
 [Kelly's Directory - Bedfordshire - 1898]